 Frank Sheeran’s Descent Into The Philadelphia Mafia

-Though he became known as “The Irishman” during his days in the Philadelphia mafia, Frank Sheeran was actually born an American in Camden, New Jersey in 1920.
+Though he became known as “The Irishman” during his days in the Philadelphia mafia, Frank Sheeran was actually born an American in Camden, New Jersey on October 25, 1920.
 He was raised by an Irish Catholic working-class family in a borough of Philadelphia, where he experienced a rather normal, crime-free childhood.

 As he later said in Brandt’s book, “I wasn’t born into the mafia life like the young Italians were, who came out of places like Brooklyn, Chicago, and Detroit.
 I was Irish Catholic from Philadelphia, and before I came home from the war I never did anything really wrong.”

 “I was born into some rough times.
 They say the Depression started when I was nine years old in 1929, but as far as I was concerned our family never had money.”